The Ultimate Guide To Taking Sermons Digital

 Ebooks are a great medium for publishing especially powerful, multi-part sermons.
 Turn a sermon series into an ebook.
 It’s another fantastic way to make your teaching available to the readers in your congregation or as a wonderful freebie to new visitors.
 The simplest and most cost-efficient way to publish an ebook is to write it in Google Docs and turn it into a PDF.
 Pull an entire sermon series into a one .pdf, and you have something to offer people on your website in exchange for their email information.

 This way, you can add links, videos, and images to the book and make it available on your church app or website for people to download and free.
-You can also get free images on Unsplash and Creative Commons.
+You can also get free images on Unsplash and Creative Commons and get a custom church app for your ministry through Pushpay.
+Click here to talk to an expert to see how your ebooks can live on a dynamic app that’s customized to fit your ministry.

 If you’re going to write your sermons out anyway, why not bundle a series together and create ebooks to share or sell on Amazon?
 It’s a lot easier to do than you would think.
 If you do this frequently, you can build interest in your church by establishing yourself as an author.
 I mean, Amazon has its own robust search engine serving nearly 250 million active users a year.
 Learn more about publishing an ebook on Amazon here.